 - Why am I doing this right now?
 Is this a good use of my time?

-- Am I serving my purpose today, or getting distracted by other things?
+- Am I serving my purpose today or giving in to distractions?

 - How am I going to move closer to my purpose?